everpixelgame/docs/gameplay/README.md

 - Each requires different amounts of $EPXL to enter
 - Higher difficulties offer better rewards but increased death risk
 - Rewards are given in $EPXL tokens
+- Dungeon fees distribution: 75% burned, 5% to treasury, 20% to Graveyard staking pool

 ### 2. Fatigue System